EdWIN1021/notes/2D/Rigidbody 2D.md

 - Static: **Immobile** and **ignores all physics**.
 Only used for collision detection.

 #### Material
 - This is a _shared physics material_ that overrides individual collider materials for simplicity
+- Physical Material 2D

 #### Linear Damping
 - **Linear Damping** (also called **Drag**) is a property of the `Rigidbody2D` component that **slows down linear movement** (translation) over time.
 It simulates resistance like air/fluid friction or drag forces, preventing objects from moving indefinitely.